yasglobal/make-paths-relative/readme.txt

 A. Yes, You can exclude the items by using the add_filter (You can find the filters in the [Description Area](https://wordpress.org/plugins/make-paths-relative/#description-header) ).

 == Changelog ==

+= 1.0.0 - Sept 26, 2018 =

+  * Enhancements
+    * Added Tags and Custom Taxonomy Support
+    * Change priorities for the all the filters to enhance the URLs relative performance
+    * Removed `make-paths-relative-main.php` dependency

 = 0.6 - May 25, 2018 =